 Are they aesthetically pleasing?

-I look at foliage, blooms, plant size, and the overall plant habit.
+I look at foliage, blooms, plant size, and the overall growing habit.

 Because when designing a container garden, it’s important to use the thriller, filler and spiller method of design.

-For the larger planter, I bought this gorgeous houseplant, anglomena as the height or the thriller of the container.
+For the larger container, I bought this gorgeous houseplant, anglomena as the height or the thriller of the container.

 I just love the details of the foliage with those pink veins, don’t you?